killthekitten/kirshatrov-com/_posts/2022-02-02-dbaas-ecosystem.md

 ---

 For the past six years I've been working on scaling Shopify, and a large part of that has been related to scaling databases.
-I've been  watching the databases space, and specifically _Database-as-a-Service_ (DBaaS) offerings, as we were building one for internal use at Shopify.
+I've been  watching the databases space, and specifically _Database-as-a-Service_ (DBaaS) offerings, as we were [building one](https://www.youtube.com/watch?v=Jz4VQqCrII4){:target="\_blank"} for internal use at Shopify.

 This post is a brief analysis of where the DBaaS ecosystem is moving, what have been some of the recent shifts, and why it's a profitable business.